onestepcreative/Devly/README.md

 ## Devly Details

-Responsive, built on top of Foundation 4
+Built using Foundation 4 by Zurb, Devly is responsive ready

-Fast, minimized amount of queries running on install
+Minimized number of queries running on install, making Devly fast

-Clean, cleans up default WP code for speed and security
+Helpers clean default Wordpress ugliness, making Devly fast & secure

-Add custom meta boxes simply by using a multi-demensional array
+You can easily add custom meta boxes, Devly is easily customizeable

-Getting better, currently looking into speed optimization
+Devly is a work in progress, currently focus on speed enhancements